Regardless of the economy, the stage of the cycle or market conditions, property is always a hot topic of conversation.

-But clearing the land and knocking up some houses depends on council zoning, density regulations, transport links and other essential infrastructure – people won’t buy a house and land package 40km from the CBD if they can’t get into work, or if local schools, shops and medical facilities are lacking.
+But clearing the land and knocking up some houses depends on council zoning, density regulations, transport links, and other essential infrastructure – people won’t buy a house and land package 40km from the CBD if they can’t get to work, or if local schools, shops, and medical facilities are lacking.

 7. Consumer confidence

 The six factors I’ve talked about so far only tell half the story.

 Regardless of how readily available credit is, or how fast the population is actually growing, people’s perception of these things is just as important.